 boxing – he was secretary of the London Amateur Boxing Association in 1960;

-cricket – he wrote the history of the Mitcham Cricket Club in the booklet ‘300 Years of Mitcham Cricket’ (available as a Kindle book on Amazon.co.uk);
+cricket – he wrote the history of the Mitcham Cricket Club in the booklet ‘300 Years of Mitcham Cricket’ (a reprinted paperback book is available on Amazon.co.uk);

 soccer – he was vice-president of Tooting & Mitcham.